 The app also gives insights for people to use before they leave home that relate to the quality of healthcare facilities in their destinations, the value of the local currency, a country’s entry requirements and similar topics.

-This brief overview gives a glimpse into some of the most exciting recent happenings in the travel sector.
+This brief overview gives a glimpse into some of the most exciting recent happenings in the travel sector related to machine learning, artificial intelligence and big data.

-Due to these and other improvements, travelers, as well as people working in the industry, could notice remarkable and positive changes that forever alter how people manage their trip-related needs.
+Due to digital transformation strategy and other business transformations, travelers, as well as people working in the industry, could notice remarkable and positive changes that forever alter how people manage their trip-related needs driving digital transformation in the travel industry.